 Bawden Manor Farmhouse - Restoration and contemporary extension

-The Brief - to sympathetically restore, reconfigure and extend a 17th Century traditional Cornish property.
-At the time, the large property was being used as a care home and planning permission would be required for a change of use from business to residential.
-The original granite cottage, which had been significantly and unsympathetically extended in the 1960’s and 1970’s was now in need of repair and renovation suffering structurally as well from widespread internal dampness.
+The Brief - to apply for full planning permission for a change of use from a care home to residential.
+The original building had been significantly and unsympathetically extended in the 1960’s and 1970’s was now in need of repair and renovation suffering structurally as well from widespread internal dampness.

-The proposed scheme was to sub-divide the property which would include re-configuring, extending and restoring the cottage to form two five bedroom family units that would take full advantage of the magnificent sea views.
+The proposed scheme was to sub-divide the property which would include re-configuring, extending and restoring the building to form two five-bedroom family units that would take full advantage of the magnificent sea views.
 The project would involve working closely with both sets of clients to design two attached units that worked in harmony with each other externally, but highlighted their individual tastes internally without compromising on privacy between the two properties.

 The Design – to meet the brief, the existing rear additions built in the 1970’s and 80’s were demolished and replaced with a contemporary double storey addition that spanned the rear length of the property.
 The rear extensions were designed with large glazed gables to open up the views but careful consideration was required to ensure the adjacent properties were not overlooking each other.

 The fundamental principal of sustainability underlies the restoration and proposed development of the property.
 The restoration of the original building and the new works are both super insulated and fitted with good quality double glazed windows and glazed bi-fold doors.
-Natural materials were specified throughout with the proposed extensions being clad in natural timber that would weather down over time and blend in with the surrounding hills of St Agnes, whilst the walls of the original granite cottage were repointed in lime to prevent internal dampness.
-The roofs of both the cottage and rear additions were finished traditionally in natural slate.
+Natural materials were specified throughout with the proposed extensions being clad in natural timber that would weather down over time and blend in with the surrounding hills of St Agnes.
+The roofs were finished traditionally in natural slate.
 Heating is via underfloor heating pipes and backed up by a woodburner.
 Rooflights flood the deep plan property with natural light.

-Project work undertaken by CAD before construction included a full structural survey, design concept and sketch schemes, full planning consent which included arranging for mining, drainage, mundic, asbestos and environmental reports.
-CAD was not involved in on-site inspections during the conversion and construction of the two family homes.
+Project work undertaken by CAD before construction included a full structural survey, design concept and sketch scheme which culminated in full planning consent which included arranging for mining, drainage, mundic, asbestos and environmental reports.

 Build Route – Self Managed